eriknyquist/bfi/README.rst

-fast Brainfuck interpreter in pure python
+Fast Brainfuck interpreter in pure python
 =========================================

 This is a pure python interpreter for the
-`Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ esoteric programming language. ``bfi`` implements the standard optimisations for clear loop, copy loop, multiply loop and scan loop constructs, and is reasonably fast without requiring any special python implementations or compiled extension modules.
-Supports Python 2x and 3x.
+`Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ esoteric programming language. ``bfi`` is quite fast without requiring any special python implementations or compiled extension modules. ``bfi`` Supports Python 2x and 3x.

+``bfi`` achieves a significant speedup in the execution of brainfuck programs by first compiling brainfuck source code into an intermediate form.
+This intermediate form takes advantage of common brainfuck programming constructs to execute much faster than if we were to interpret & execute the brainfuck source directly.

+Take moving the cell pointer, as a relativey simple example; to execute ``<<<<<<<<<<``, we could iterate over each ``<`` character, and perform 10 separate "cell pointer decrement" operations.
+This would be the slow option.
+Alternatively, we could collapse those 10 instructions into a single instruction to decrement the cell pointer by 10 in a single operation.
+This is generally how the opcodes for the intermediate form work.
+All runs of cell pointer increment/decrements are collapsed like this, as well as several other similar optimizations.

 Speed benchmark
 ---------------